ansontwk/DeepVIC/README.md

     As of Aug 2024, [POSSUM](http://possum.erc.monash.edu/) is no longer available.
 Suggested alternatives to POSSUM is the R-based tool [PSSMCOOL](https://github.com/BioCool-Lab/PSSMCOOL) or the CLI-tool [ProtFeat](https://github.com/gozsari/ProtFeat).

-    Kindly cite those tools if you use them for feature extraction.

 ## Citation